 Smoke can irritate your eyes and respiratory system.
 This can worsen symptoms for chronic heart and lung diseases.
 If exposure to smoke causes you to experience serious health issues, seek medical attention immediately.

-People Most Susceptible to Health Issues from Outdoor Irritants
+People Most Susceptible to Health Issues from Outdoor Irritants and Smoke

 Those with pre-existing health conditions and those who are sensitive to air pollution may experience worse symptoms.
 Other groups susceptible to health issues include: